 The Partnership owns 100% of the outstanding capital stock of the Management Company.
 The Company believes that the aggregate value of the Management Company does not exceed 20% of the aggregate value of the Company's gross assets.
 As of each relevant testing date prior to the election to treat the Management Company as a taxable REIT subsidiary, which election first became available as of January 1, 2001, the Company believes it did not own more than 10% of the voting securities of the Management Company.
 In addition, the Company believes that as of each relevant testing date prior to the election to treat the Management Company as a taxable REIT subsidiary of the Company, the Company's pro rata share of the value of the securities, including debt, of the Management Company did not exceed 5% of the total value of the Company's assets.
-No independent appraisals have been obtained to support the Company's representation as to the limited value of the stock interests in the Management Company.
+No independent appraisals have been obtained to support the Company's estimate of value, however, and Foley & Lardner LLP, in issuing its opinion on the Company's qualification as a REIT, is relying on the Company's representation as to the limited value of the stock interests in the Management Company.